AdmitHub/meteor-buildpack-horse/README.md

 # Meteor Buildpack Horse

-A heroku buildpack for Meteor v0.9.3+ (including 1.0 and up), using meteor's native packaging system (sorry meteorite) and designed to be as simple and readable as possible.
+A heroku buildpack for Meteor v0.9.3+ (including 1.0 and up), using meteor's native packaging system and designed to be as simple and readable as possible.

+*NOTE: previous versious of this buildpack used Compose (aka MongoHQ) which no longer offers a free tier to heroku users.
+If you still need MongoHQ, use the [MongoHQ branch](https://github.com/AdmitHub/meteor-buildpack-horse/tree/mongohq).*

 To use this with your meteor app and heroku: